gauzias/sulcal_graphs_matching/README.md

-# sulcal_graphs_matching
+This repository contains the source code and data corresponding to PLOS 2023 publication:

-This repository will contain the code and data corresponding to our publication.
+#### Population-wise Labeling of Sulcal Graphs using Multi-graph Matching.

-The graph matching methods used in this work were implemented using authors code.
+The graph matching methods used in this work were implemented using authors implementation.
+We provide the link to their corresponding repositories below:

 ##### KerGM-> https://github.com/ZhenZhang19920330/KerGM_Code